Bed Bugs vs Fleas: How to Tell Them Apart

 What Are Fleas?

-Fleas are tiny, jumping parasites that primarily infest pets but can also bite humans.
+Fleas are darker, tiny, jumping parasites that primarily infest pets but can also bite humans.
+Their bodies are narrow and their back legs are long, built for jumping.
+They’re quick and tricky to catch—think specks that move like popcorn.
 Their strong legs enable them to leap long distances, making them highly mobile compared to bed bugs.

 Physical Characteristics of Fleas